 Town Manager's Statement - This article would provide funding to start construction of the east-west trail through Town by completing the E. Main Street to Lyman Street section (just south of the Post Office on E. Main Street).
 This article also provides funding to continue the work on obtaining easements along the proposed trail route.
+This article is a simple majority vote.

-ARTICLE 31: Purchase of Rectangular Rapid Flash Beacon Crosswalk Safety Signs (Bicycle and Pedestrian Advisory Committee)
+ARTICLE 33: Purchase of Rectangular Rapid Flash Beacon Crosswalk Safety Signs (Bicycle and Pedestrian Advisory Committee)